Andrew-Zhiltsov/social_network_system_design/readme.md

 - finding popular places to travel and viewing posts from those places;
 - viewing other travelers' feeds;

-### Functional requirements:

 - Authentication

+- UI

   - Main page
     - For guests:
       - landing page

       - recommendations by locations

     - Registered user:
       - recommendations by locations
       - subscription feed

   - Search page
     - by location
     - by travelers

   - User profile page (permanent URL)
     - edit for owner
     - subscribe for other users

   - Post editor
     - picture
     - description
     - location

   - Subscriptions editor

 ### Non-functional requirements:

 - DAU 10M in one year

-- availability 99.0%
+- availability 99.99%

 - Regions: Commonwealth of Independent States (CIS)